The MCPA does NOT sell or purchase medical cannabis

 1. Be a permanent Mississippi resident.

-3. Apply for your Registry ID Card with the MDOH to be entered into the Medical Marijuana Use Registry.
+4. Apply for your Registry ID Card with the MSDH to be entered into the Medical Cannabis Use Registry.

 Getting your registry ID card